0chain/zboxcli/README.md

 ### Download cost

-How much a remote file downloading.
+`get-download-cost` determines the cost for downloading the remote file from dStorage.

 #### Usage